arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/waves-fleet-managment/content.md

 fioctl keys rotate-targets /absolute/path/to/root.keys.tgz
 ```

-And finally we copy the target keys to root using:
+And finally, for security reasons, we separate the target keys from root using:
 ```
 fioctl keys copy-targets /absolute/path/to/root.keys.tgz /path/to/target.only.key.tgz
 ```